 Read more here

-Multiple Daiichi Sankyo group companies are likewise donating, by contributing to their local charities and leveraging gift matching programs, adding to our overall support for those affected by this conflict.
-We are also thankful to our many employees who are helping privately, including by hosting refugees in their homes.
+Multiple Daiichi Sankyo group companies are likewise donating, by contributing to local charities and leveraging gift matching programs, adding to our overall support for those affected by this conflict.
+We are also thankful to our many employees who are helping privately, including hosting refugees in their homes.

 We are working with our partners across the globe to ensure, as much as possible, that patients retain access to our medicines and our clinical trials worldwide.

-Ipsen is providing humanitarian relief to the people of Ukraine via a donation of €1.5 million, split between two humanitarian organizations.
+Beyond these two key priorities, we are also doing our part to provide humanitarian relief to the people of Ukraine via a donation of €1.5 million, split between two humanitarian organizations.

 - Tulipe collects donations from health companies to respond to the emergency needs of populations in distress during acute health crises, natural disasters and conflicts via its partners in the field.

-- The Red Cross in France an independent charity working alongside governments and public authorities which undertakes neutral and impartial humanitarian action.
+- The International Red Cross in France an independent charity working alongside governments and public authorities which undertakes neutral and impartial humanitarian action.

 Almirall stands in solidarity with everyone who is suffering first-hand the consequences of the conflict and humanitarian crisis in Ukraine.